ViralTexts/gtr-clusters/clusters/18410703-sn85054702-AdvantageOfTakingANewspaper.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-And no phrenoiogist could find
-A difference in their bumps.
-Kach had a farm of equal worth,
-A pretty w ife to keep
-Three boy a—three horsra and a cow.
-A dog and twenty aheap.
 One took the papers, and bis life
 Is happier than a king&#x27;s .
 Ilia children all can read and wtitr.